Know your rights

 Download PDF

-If you’re experiencing financial hardship and struggling to pay off debt, it is good to understand what your rights are.
+If you’re experiencing financial hardship and struggling to pay off debt, it is important to understand what your rights are.
 Knowing your rights can help you when you are talking with your creditors and looking at how best to resolve your debt problems.

-This page has information about the key rights you have in some common debt situations, such as fines, personal credit cards and loans, debt collection, utility bills, telco bills and payday loans.
+This page has information about the key rights you have in some common debt situations such as fines, personal credit cards and loans, debt collection, utility bills, telco bills and payday loans.

 While you have rights, be aware that your creditors also have rights under the law.
 These rights allow your creditor to pursue you for money you owe them.
 Read more about creditors’ rights on the Debt collection page.